 To try and make this way of farming into a financially viable proposition at a time when there were not yet any organic premiums, he decided to ‘direct market’ all the products of the farm himself, locally, with no middleman.
 Starting a small organic dairy herd, he tended the animals and delivered their unpasteurised milk and cream to local families, probably becoming the first titled milkman in England!

 Later, when the government tried to ban unpasteurised milk, he led a successful high profile campaign to save it, drawing praise from the Prince of Wales and scorn from the big dairy chains.
 The farm went on to win national awards for its home produced cream, smoked bacon and innovative farm shop.

-In 1986, Hardwick’s smoked bacon product won the first national organic food award.
-Three years later, Julian led a successful high profile campaign to save unpasteurised milk from a government ban.
-Recently Julian has opened up the Hardwick woods for increased public access and in support of the socially and educationally disadvantaged, as well as for young offenders seeking the therapeutic advantages of a mixed forestry environment.
+In the estate woodlands, Julian continued the tradition passed down to him, of maintaining a mixed variety of species and managing them according to system of commercial and conservation principles.
+Recently he has opened up the woods for increased public access and in support of socially and educationally disadvantaged young people seeking the therapeutic advantages of a mixed forestry environment.

 Julian has ensured that a core of the estate’s cottages are let-out at non commercial ‘affordable rents’ to those who cannot compete with the high prices of the South of England, with the emphasis on maintaining a working rural community rather than on maximising profits.